 Considering a Puerto Rico family vacation?
 Here’s everything you need to know about visiting Puerto Rico with kids!

-We had an absolute blast and I’m so excited to share my guide to a Puerto Rico family vacation!
+We clearly love the island so I’m excited to share my guide to a Puerto Rico family vacation!

 Is Puerto Rico good for families?